Ivacaftor (By mouth)

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how ivacaftor works.
 Tell your doctor if you are using any of the following:

-- Carbamazepine, clarithromycin, cyclosporine, digoxin, erythromycin, fluconazole, itraconazole, ketoconazole, midazolam, phenobarbital, phenytoin, posaconazole, rifabutin, rifampin, St John's wort, tacrolimus, telithromycin, or voriconazole
+- Carbamazepine, clarithromycin, cyclosporine, digoxin, erythromycin, fluconazole, itraconazole, ketoconazole, oral midazolam, phenobarbital, phenytoin, posaconazole, rifabutin, rifampin, St John's wort, tacrolimus, telithromycin, voriconazole

 - Do not eat or drink anything that contains grapefruit or Seville oranges.